 Information technology professional with broad experience in project management, risk management, enterprise application security and controls design and implementation, methodologies and tools.
 Extensive experience in training program design and delivery to a variety of audiences.
 Particularly interested in cross-sector collaboration, inter-disciplinary collaboration, innovation, design and design thinking, emerging technology, entrepreneurship and digital transformation.

-Navy has extensive experience in developing, advanced network management, and web applications.
+Mr. Su has extensive experience in developing, advanced network management, and web applications.
 He has rich and broad expertise in object-oriented platform, Middleware, UNIX systems, software reuse and third-party integration.
-Navy holds M.S. in Computer Science from Queens College, CUNY.
+Mr. Su holds M.S. in Computer Science from Queens College, CUNY.

 Prior to Queens College, he worked as a software engineer in Nortel Networks and Ericsson in China for many years.
-Navy is also familiar with most programming languages, databases, and operating systems, such as Java, PHP, C++, C, Python, Unix Shell, MySQL, Oracle, Solaris, Linux, Windows and Mac OS X.
+Mr. Su is also familiar with most programming languages, databases, and operating systems, such as Java, Python, PHP, C++, C, Unix Shell, MySQL, Oracle, Solaris, Linux, Windows and Mac OS X.

 Sophie (Shu-Yuan) Wu

 Sophie Wu is a PhD candidate in Computer Science at the CUNY Graduate Center.
 Her research interest includes social dynamics, mobile data analysis and simulations.
 She has worked on modeling opinion formation in the Gur Game framework.
 She has been working on projects simulating transit signal priority in downtown Manhattan using bus health data and taxicab trip data to define the traffic congested areas in NYC.
 Sophie has also worked on a mobility modeling and simulation project for the US Military.